 Students interested in pursuing a business focus should consider a minor in business.
 Due to the overlap in the curricula, students in health information management at KU may satisfy some of the minor's eligibility requirements, based on course equivalency.

-The minor in business requires completion of 18 credit hours prior to graduation, including all 6 courses listed below.
-Twelve of the hours must be taken within the KU School of Business.
+The minor in business requires completion of 18 credit hours prior to graduation, including all courses listed below.
+Twelve of the hours must be taken at KU.

 Interested students should schedule a meeting with his or her academic advisor.
 More information about the Minor in Business is provided on the School of Business website.

 The bachelor's degree in health information management at the University of Kansas is accredited by the Commission on Accreditation for Health Informatics and Information Management Education, 233 N. Michigan Avenue, 21st Floor, Chicago, IL 60601-5800.
 Documents relating to accreditation status are available at the department office by request.
 Information for students.